pagkly/Zed/Investopedia3/Down Round Definition.md

 ## Understanding Down Round

 [Private companies](https://www.investopedia.com/terms/p/privatecompany.asp) raise capital through a series of funding phases, referred to as rounds.
 Ideally, the initial round should raise the capital needed where subsequent rounds are not required.
-At times, the [burn rate](https://www.investopedia.com/terms/b/burnrate.asp) for startups is much higher than anticipated, leaving the company no other option than to go through another round of financing.
+At times, the [[burn rate]](https://www.investopedia.com/terms/b/burnrate.asp) for startups is much higher than anticipated, leaving the company no other option than to go through another round of financing.

 As a business develops, the expectation is that sequential funding rounds are executed at progressively higher prices to reflect the increasing valuation of the company.
-The reality is that the actual valuation of a company is subject to variables (failure to meet benchmarks, the emergence of competition, [venture capital](https://www.investopedia.com/terms/v/venturecapital.asp) funding) which could cause it to be lower than it was in the past.
-In these situations, an investor would only consider participating if the shares, or [convertible bonds](https://www.investopedia.com/terms/c/convertiblebond.asp), were being offered at a lower price than they were in the preceding funding phase.
+The reality is that the actual valuation of a company is subject to variables (failure to meet benchmarks, the emergence of competition, [[venture capital]](https://www.investopedia.com/terms/v/venturecapital.asp) funding) which could cause it to be lower than it was in the past.
+In these situations, an investor would only consider participating if the shares, or [[convertible bonds]](https://www.investopedia.com/terms/c/convertiblebond.asp), were being offered at a lower price than they were in the preceding funding phase.
 This is referred to as a down round.

 While the earliest investors in startup companies tend to buy at the lowest prices, investors in subsequent rounds have the advantage of seeing whether companies have been able to meet stated benchmarks including product development, key hires, and revenues.
 When benchmarks are missed, subsequent investors may insist on lower company valuations for a variety of reasons including concerns over inexperienced management, early hype versus reality, and questions about a company’s ability to execute its business plan.